Decline of the English Murder: Overview

-The essay was later collected in a compilation entitled Decline of the English Murder and Other Essays, published by London's Penguin Group in 1965.

-The essay's opening sentence pictures a typical working Englishman settling down with the News of the World after his Sunday lunch.
+The essay's opening sentence pictures a typical working Englishman settling down at home with the News of the World after his Sunday lunch.
 The final issue of this newspaper in July 2011 quoted this sentence, claiming that Orwell had well-described the sentiments of the nation.
 However, media pundit Max Atkinson argued that Orwell was in fact satirizing the sensationalist tabloids.

+The essay was later collected in a compilation entitled Decline of the English Murder and Other Essays, published by London's Penguin Group in 1965.
+The front cover of the 1978 reprint of this collection depicts a young man in a baker boy cap in a pub with a pint of beer.
+He is reading the Sunday, August 7, 1910 edition of the News of the World.
+The latest developments in the Crippen case feature on the front page.

 His essay "Raffles and Miss Blandish" also casts a light on how he thought an English murder was in a different class from any other murder and compares a 'partly Americanised' sensibility to former times.